 The shoulder is a ball-and-socket joint.
 It’s composed of the humerus (upper arm bone, which has a “ball” at the top end), the scapula (which houses the “socket”), and the clavicle (the collarbone).
 It is all held together by muscles, tendons, and ligaments which join together to form the (“rotator cuff”).
-Cartilage between the ball and the socket allow for the bones to glide smoothly instead of causing friction between the bones.
+The cartilage between the ball and the socket allows for the bones to glide smoothly instead of causing friction between the bones.

 Reverse Shoulder Procedure

-However, if a patient has significant tears in the rotator cuff, a Reverse Shoulder surgery is a more practical option.
+However, if a patient has significant tears in the rotator cuff, reverse shoulder surgery is a more practical option.
 During this type of procedure, the components are the same (a metal ball and a plastic prosthesis), but the metal ball is placed in the socket would of the scapula, and the plastic cup is placed on the top of the humerus.
 The surgeon then inserts screws to hold the prosthesis in place.

 Performing this surgery on patients with significant rotator cuff damage allows the patient to regain some range of motion in their shoulder joint.

 At The Orthopedic Clinic, we perform this revolutionary procedure.